-Iowa Valley Community College Grinnell serves as an outreach center for Marshalltown Community College and Iowa Valley Continuing Education.
-IVCC Grinnell's credit curriculum includes an arts & sciences transfer program, career option programs in Business Administration and Criminal Justice, and vocational training in Automotive Technology, Culinary Apprenticeship, Gunsmith Technology and Paralegal.
+Iowa Valley Community College Grinnell serves as a satellite campus of Marshalltown Community College and as an outreach center for Iowa Valley Continuing Education that provides ESL and HiSED classes as well as workforce training events.

+IVCC Grinnell's credit curriculum includes an arts & sciences transfer program, as well as programs in Business Administration, Automotive Repair Technology, Culinary Arts & Culinary Apprenticeship, Gunsmith Technology and Paralegal (also available wholly online).

-The IVCC Grinnell campus includes a Learning Center, and Iowa Communications Network classroom, a Technology Center, the Brownells Computer Lab, and the Wellborn Student Lounge.
-Six new learning studios were added in 2006.
+The IVCC Grinnell campus includes various lab spaces for programs, a Learning Center, a Video Immersion classroom, a Technology Center, the Brownells Computer Lab, and the Wellborn Student Lounge.
+Six new learning studios were added in 2008.
+An off-campus Automotive Technology lab was established in 2015.